Read below regarding some of our policies, procedures, & general info.

 Incoming first-year students are invited to indicate on their housing preference form if there is anything about their gender identity and related housing preferences that they would like us to keep in mind for first-year housing assignments.

 Sophomores, juniors, and seniors may opt to live in a double with another sophomore, junior, or senior regardless of gender identity.
-In non-same-gender roommate situation, both roommates must agree in advance to the arrangement.
+In non-same-gender roommate situations, both roommates must agree in advance to the arrangement.

 Contact Doug Schiazza, Director of Student Life, with any questions about gender inclusivity & housing.